Skip to main content

 • humor

-The humor in the game is characterized by a blend of meta references, tongue-in-cheek dialogue, and a mix of B-movie one-liners, creating a lighthearted atmosphere that resonates well with players.
-While some voice acting and humor may feel hit-or-miss, the overall comedic tone, including fourth-wall breaks and clever character interactions, adds charm and enjoyment to the narrative.
-Players appreciate the balance of humor with engaging gameplay, making it a fun experience for both fans of tabletop RPGs and newcomers alike.
+The humor in the game is characterized by a blend of meta references, tongue-in-cheek dialogue, and a mix of B-movie one-liners, which many players found charming and entertaining.
+While some voice acting and humor may not resonate with everyone, the overall comedic tone, including fourth-wall breaks and clever character interactions, adds a delightful layer to the narrative.
+Players appreciated the balance of humor with engaging gameplay, making it a fun experience for fans of tactical RPGs.

 • “An excellent port of an excellent tabletop RPG system is one thing, but then it also had the gall to have a sweet and funny story and a surprisingly varied encounter design.”